simple-statistics/simple-statistics/README.md

 Does a [quantile](http://en.wikipedia.org/wiki/Quantile) of a dataset `sample`, at p.
-For those familiary with the `k/q` syntax, `p == k/q`. `sample` must be a single-dimensional array of numbers. p must be a number greater than or equal to than zero and less or equal to than one, or an array of numbers following that rule.
+For those familiary with the `k/q` syntax, `p == k/q`. `sample` must be a single-dimensional array of numbers. p must be a number greater than or equal to zero and less than or equal to one, or an array of numbers following that rule.
 If an array is given, an array of results will be returned instead of a single number.